krsnasirohi/lectios/README.md

   - Implement a Lambda function with the code provided.
 Select runtime as NodeJS 18.x.

 - API Gateway
   - Deploy an API with a GET method for "/".
 The method request should have a required URL query string parameter "q".
-The integration request should have a mapping template: \{ "school": "$input.params('school')","expression": "$input.params('expression')"\}.
+The integration request should have a mapping template: { "school": "$input.params('school')","expression": "$input.params('expression')"}.
   - The URL of your API deployment should be configured in search.js (line 2) in the front end app.

 - Front End